-Many adults suffer from gallbladder problems during middle or late adulthood, especially women, who develop gallstones much more than men do.
-(1) And cholecystectomy, surgery to remove the gallbladder, is one of the most common operations performed on adults in the United States every year.
+Many adults suffer from gallbladder problems during middle or late adulthood, especially women — who develop gallstones much more than men do — and cholecystectomy, surgery to remove the gallbladder, is one of the most common operations performed on adults in the United States every year.
 Yet it’s common for even those who have gallbladder issues to be a bit unsure of what the gallbladder does exactly and that a gallbladder diet can help prevent and treat certain issues.

 A variety of problems can occur in the gallbladder in addition to the formation of gallbladder stones, such as the development of gallbladder inflammation (called cholecystitis).
 What types of factors contribute to gallbladder diseases or emergencies?
 These can include obesity, eating a poor diet that contributes to nutrient deficiencies, rapid weight loss, taking oral contraceptives (birth control pills), food allergies and certain genetic factors.

 Some of the warning signs that you may have a gallbladder problem can include pain and signs of swelling around the gallbladder or frequently having digestive problems due to poor absorption of fats.
-Treatments that can help naturally prevent or resolve gallbladder issues, and very importantly don’t require surgery, include eating an anti-inflammatory gallbladder diet, avoiding refined fats and allergen foods, doing a gallbladder flush to resolve painful stones, and supplementing with anti-inflammatory herbs and enzymes as part of a gallbladder diet.
+Treatments that can help naturally prevent or resolve gallbladder issues, and very importantly don’t require surgery, include:

 1. Follow a Gallbladder Diet

 The foods below can help reduce gallbladder distress because overall they’re easier for the body to digest, contain only natural fats and supply important nutrients, like antioxidants and fiber: